Best External Heart Rate Monitors iMore 2020

 Why bother with an external heart rate monitor?

 The wrist-based monitor can also get tripped up if you tend to do a lot of exercises involving wrist bending or quick movement.
 The oximeter works by measuring the movement of your blood using light.
-When you flex your wrist, you can momentarily change that circulation, leading to erroneous heart readings (If you've ever seen an Apple Watch reading of "65bpm" or lower or a grey number when you're in the middle of a high-intensity workout, that's likely what has happened).
+When you flex your wrist, you can momentarily change that circulation, leading to erroneous heart readings (If you've ever seen an Apple Watch reading of "65bpm" or lower or a gray number when you're in the middle of a high-intensity workout, that's likely what has happened).

 If you're worried about your Apple Watch's battery life during a lengthy workout (like a marathon, for instance), or you'd like more consistent and quick readings, consider an external heart rate monitor.
 These Bluetooth accessories often run off quick charges or watch batteries and offer faster readings from a location with better circulation (like the chest or upper arm).
 If you don't have an Apple Watch at all, you can use external monitors with your iPhone to get valuable heart rate data.